astoeckel/pydwdapi/README.md

 ```bash
 ./pydwdapi <DWD FTP USER> <DWD FTP PASSWORD> <HTTP PORT>
 ```
-Where the username and password are your GDS-FTP account data.
+Where the user name and password are your GDS-FTP account data.
 Note that the HTTP server will only listen on localhost.
-If you want to make the service available on the internet or via HTTPS, consider using a reverse proxy such as *nginx*.
+If you want to have the service available on the internet or via HTTPS, I strongly consider using a reverse proxy such as *nginx*.

 You can now query the weather data from HTTP using the following URL:
 ```